huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 title: "My Thoughts on Christ"
 ---

+**December 12th, 2020**

+We are amazed at those who push their bodies beyond perceived physical limitations.
+I think of Pete Kostelnick who ran over 70 miles daily for 42 days or those who strain their bodies through excessive fasting and unique diets.
+We are amazed at these stories, and rightfully so.
+On one side, it shows that we as a species are capable of so much more if only we set our minds on it.
+On the other side, more spiritually, it puts into perspective just how much suffering took place in Gethsemane.

+For the sake all that is good, all that brings light, all that is eternal, He subjected His sinless soul to anguish beyond compare.
+With the foresight only attributable to a literal God, He shall "suffered temptations, and pain of body, hunger, thirst, and fatigue, even more than man can suffer, except it be unto death."
+His body was truly pushed to its limits, beyond what we could ever comprehend, for us.
+For no gain of His own, His body and soul went to the ends of possibility.

+While typically awe is the emotion that overcomes me, today it is gratitude.
+Gratitude for my Savior whose love extended the realm of human suffering so that we didn't have to experience it ourselves.

+**December 11th, 2020**

+Making Christ a crucial part of our lives indicates action.
+It is not something that happens by passive participation in Church on Sundays or disengaged listening of a spiritual thought led by someone else.
+Sure, those moments prompt us to be different, but without the intentional action of dedicating our *desire* to Him, no relationship can be formed.
+This is one precise manifestation of "carnal security", where we get so caught of in the comfort of how things are that we lose sight of what will be.

+Much like we make an active effort to improve in our profession, earn excellent grades, or get our body in good physical shape, we must exert that same effort in trying to understand the things of God.
+Given His goodness and expeditious response to our pleas, I believe that the heavens could open in ways we never before imagined if we so desire it.
+Lack of revelation in any form is not because of His lack of power, but due to our lack of intention in seeking Him out.
+I speak of a dying need to know Him as He knows us, love Him as He loves us, and return to Him as He wants for us.
+I am sure He stands waiting, it is only our apathy that stands in the way.

 **December 10th, 2020**

 There will come the day when "every knee shall bow and tongue confess before him ... that he is God."
 I don't believe that it will be done in anger, nor forced.
 I believe all of us, believer and non-believer alike, will be in awe by His grace and grandeur.
 For us to be forced would break the law of choice, so instead I speculate that we will be weak, falling to our knees and speechless.
-In that moment, all that He has done for us will be made clear.
-Perhaps the entirety of the past will be before us, finally able to see that what we yearned for most He was always there to provide.
+In that moment, all that He has done for us will be clear.
+The entirety of the past will be before us, finally able to see that what we yearned for most He was always there to provide.

 The difference between those who sought out Christ and those who denied Him will be their attitude as they kneel.
-Overcome by His glory, they may only have capacity for but a minute of regret at time lost.
-A life spent in pursuit for that which brings happiness, only to realize that where they looked, it was never to be found.
+Some will regret time lost.
+A life spent in pursuit for that which brings happiness, only to realize that they looked where it could never be found.
 Where they sought for comfort in substance, instead they should have looked above.
 With all of the opportunities that they were given at the forefront of their mind, they must wonder why they didn't accept His hand just one of the many times it was extended.